wlonk/arcadia/arcadia.md

 when NPC cards are re-assigned, their card may change, but for now, be guided by how fate describes them.

+**Understatement**: you can achieve a feeling of magical realism by maintaining understatement, a calm matter-of-fact aspect to describing magic.
+To paraphrase Mark Twain, do not "glance around from face to face, collecting applause".
+This is what Gabriel García Márquez describes as speaking "with a brick face".
+You are simply observing these wondrous things, but not being awes by them.
+Conversely, if you want the game to feel more like a gothic novel, do just the
+opposite: make it clear how overcome you are by what you are describing.

 ## Face Cards

 Lots of ways they can have an effect: when in deck, at purchase, when in hand,